Addlethorpe

 - The table below gives census piece numbers, where known:

-Census Year |
+Census

-- Here is a photograph of St. Nicholas Church supplied by Ron Cole (who retains the copyright):
+- Here is a photograph of St. Nicholas Church supplied by Ron COLE (who retains the copyright):

-- The Anglican parish registers date from 1564.
+- The Anglican parish registers date from 1542.

 - The LFHS has published several marriage indexes and a burial index for the Calcewaith and Candleshoe Deanery to make your search easier.

-- A Wesleyan Methodist chapel was built in 1837 but has been replaced by a new facility.
+- A Wesleyan Methodist chapel was built in 1837 but this has been replaced by a new facility.
 For information and assistance in researching Methodist chapels, see our non-conformist religions page.

 - Check our Church Records page for county-wide resources.